NagaSolo/0616_merakcyborg_oop-eip-4/README.md

     - Create Users from the Admin mode.
     - Once users are created, the same user is usable again and again, and they will be stored in separate files.

-- The operations related to both these modes are quite similar in this railway/bus/flight reservation system project in C++.
+- The operations related to both these modes are quite similar in this railway/bus/flight reservation system project in.
     - In Admin mode:
         - create detail database
         - add details